Jonarzz/DotaResponsesRedditBot/README.md

 # Changelog:

 #####2.7
-* Now uses hero portraits instead of hero names
+* now hero portraits (flairs) are added before the response
+* the bot tries to match the hero response with the hero in the comment's author flair first

 #####2.6
 * added a few Io and Phoenix responses